runxiyu/powxy/README.md

   HTTP protocol.
 - Currently we round times to the nearest week for persistence, but this could cause issues if a user completes the challenge at the end of a rounded week.
 - SHA-256 is actually a pretty bad choice for proof-of-work.
-We should use something like bcrypt or scrypt or argon2.
+I'm not sure what what be a good solution though, it'd be nice to have something that's more memory-hard, but password-based key derivation functions are too heavy on the server.
 - Safari on iOS and iPadOS seem to unpredictably make their requests from different address families, which causes the challenge to fail.